 An architectural drawing is a representation of a building or other structure illustration during the design phase by an architect.
 In simple words, a diagram, plan, sketch, or blueprint that conveys specific details about a building is called an architectural drawing.
-During the planning phase of the construction process, architects and designers prepare these kinds of technical drawings.
+During the planning phase of the construction process, architects and designers prepare these documents, which are essential drawings for house construction.

 Importance of Architectural Drawings